Kiogora/esp32_lora_gateway/errata/prototype_errata.md

 ![](./RAK831.jpeg)

-### 8. Failed to order 5v TVS diodes
+### 9. Failed to order 5v TVS diodes

 Set manf to the 12 volt TVS which is wrong.

 #### Workaround

+None currently.
 Fill the manf field with the correct 5 volt TVS part number in the next design iteration.

 ## Software errata